Page Content

 Rotation schedule

-In total, there are 21 research blocks and 15 clinical blocks during the Neonatal-Perinatal Medicine Fellowship.
+There are 21 research blocks and 15 clinical blocks during the Neonatal-Perinatal Medicine Fellowship.
+Individualized electives can also be created from research time for highly-motivated fellows.
 Fellows have four weeks of vacation each year.
 A sample schedule is included below.

 Month Year 1 Year 2 Year 3